JoshuaHull/portfolio/README.md

 [csharp-lexer](./libs/csharp-lexer/) - a C# lexer deriving from re-lex-ation

+[highlighter](./libs/highlighter) - extracts all the tokens from a lexer maps them to a VNode

 [re-lex-ation](./libs/re-lex-ation/) - a no-fuss, kinda dumb, kinda bad base lexer which might work for any language

 [typescript-lexer](./libs/typescript-lexer/) - a Typescript lexer deriving from re-lex-ation